The Southern Company (SO) Downgrade Issued by Wall Street Gurus

 SO’s Market Performance

-SO stocks went up by 3.23% for the week, with a monthly jump of 7.48% and a quarterly performance of 8.82%, while its annual performance rate touched 12.96%.
-The volatility ratio for the week stands at 1.38% while the volatility levels for the past 30 days are set at 1.46% for The Southern Company.
-The simple moving average for the period of the last 20 days is 4.20% for SO stocks with a simple moving average of 11.77% for the last 200 days.
+SO stocks went down by -0.40% for the week, with a monthly jump of 5.34% and a quarterly performance of 5.97%, while its annual performance rate touched 12.00%.
+The volatility ratio for the week stands at 1.54% while the volatility levels for the past 30 days are set at 1.34% for The Southern Company.
+The simple moving average for the period of the last 20 days is 1.73% for SO stocks with a simple moving average of 10.72% for the last 200 days.

 Analysts’ Opinion of SO